IIIF/api/source/extension/georef/index.md

 ## 3. Web Annotations for Georeferencing

 Web Annotations can contain all of the required information mentioned in Section 2.
-We will describe how each piece of the Annotation is used and what its job is, followed by a full example.
+We will describe how each piece of the Web Annotation is used and what its job is, followed by a full example.

 ### 3.1 Embedded vs. Referenced Targets and Resources

-To supply a IIIF Canvas or Image Service with georeferecing information, implmenters _MUST_ add at least one Annotation Page to the `annotations` property.
+To supply a resource with georeferecing information, implmenters _MUST_ add at least one Annotation Page to the `annotations` property.
 Implementers have the option to reference or embed those Annotation Pages.
 For the purposes of this extension, implementers _SHOULD_ embed the Annotation Pages in the `annotations` property as opposed to referencing them.
 This reduces the need to make HTTP calls to resolve the resource.

-Web Annotations can exist independent of the Canvas or Image Service they target and in such cases the Canvas or Image Service is often only referenced via its URI in the Web Annotation's `target` property.
+Web Annotations can exist independent of the resource they target and in such cases the resource is often only referenced via its URI in the Web Annotation's `target` property.
 For the purposes of this extension, implmenters _SHOULD_ embed the Canvas or Image Service within the Web Annotation instead of referecing it. `[@BERT and @JULES]` a sentence about why?
 This reduces the need to make HTTP calls to resolve the resource, which is especially important for Canvases.

-### 3.2 Web Annotation `motivation` and `purpose`
+### 3.2 Web Annotation `motivation`

-The `motivation` and `purpose` properties are used by Web Annotations to understand the reasons why the Annotation was created, or why the `body` was included in the Annotation.
+The `motivation` property is used by Web Annotations to understand the reason why the Annotation was created.
 This document offers two defined Web Annotation Motivation Extensions, seen below.

 `[@BERT and @JULES]` see https://www.w3.org/TR/annotation-model/#motivation-and-purpose